alicemariaarrica/express-blog-routing/readme.md

 ### Create the router file

-Let's create a new folter where we can place all routes related to a given entity.
+Let's create a new folder where we can place all routes related to a given entity.
 In our case, it will be pizza.js.

 ```bash
 mkdir routes